micro/micro/platform/kubernetes/README.md

 The platform consists of the following

-- **infra** - shared infrastructure dependencies that must run in every region
+- **resource** - shared infrastructure dependencies that must run in every region
 - **control** - the control plane run only in DO
 - **runtime** - the micro runtime run ontop of the shared infra in all regions
 - **services** - adhoc services we run on the platform